wmde/Diff/README.md

 Diff does not provide any support for computing or representing the differences between unstructured data, ie text.

-Recent changes can be found in the [release notes](RELEASE-NOTES.md).
+A full history of the different versions of Diff can be found in the [release notes](RELEASE-NOTES.md).

 ## Requirements